Theatre Department

 Faculty and Staff

 The department is staffed by theatre scholars and professional artists.
-Kate Bredeson (she/her theatre history and literature, dramaturgy, playwriting, directing, gender and theatre) is a theatre historian, director, and dramaturg.
-Kate researches and writes about the ways that theatre can support protest and activism.
-Her dramaturgy practice focuses on new work, choreography, and dance.
+Kate Bredeson (she/her theatre history and theory, dramaturgy, playwriting, directing, gender and theatre) is a theatre historian, translator, and dramaturg.
+Kate researches and writes about the ways theatre can be a tool for radical protest and activism.
+She has published seven books with Northwestern University Press.
 Kate Duffly (she/her acting, directing, race and American theatre, performance studies) is a scholar-director whose research and artistic work focuses on socially-engaged performance; she has had the opportunity to collaborate with acclaimed community-based theatre companies like Cornerstone Theater in Los Angeles and Bread and Puppet Theater in Vermont.
-Peter Ksander (he/him set, lighting, and sound design) is an Obie-winning stage designer who has worked internationally, and served as a curator for the Ontological Hysteric Incubator / the Incubator Arts Project in NYCJenna Tamimi (she/her Performance Studies, theatre history and theory, gender and theatre, directing) is a scholar-director whose research and artistic work focus on radical reimaginings of classics and minoritarian embodiments of the past as performance.
+Peter Ksander (he/him set, lighting, and sound design) is an Obie-winning stage designer who has worked internationally, and served as a curator for the Ontological Hysteric Incubator / the Incubator Arts Project in NYCJustine Nakase (she/her directing, race and performance, performance studies, Irish theatre) is a theatre-maker and scholar whose work focuses on race and nation, and the ways our bodies make meaning in performance.
 Barbie Wu (she/her acting, directing, and text analysis) is a professional actor born and raised in Taiwan and a resident artist at Artists Repertory Theatre.
+Liam Kaas-Lentz (he/him Production Manager) is nationally recognized stage and production manager specializing in non-traditional theatre practices; site-based generative performance; and responsive ensemble stage management rooted in community storytelling.
 Alissa Warren (she/her costume shop director) is a theatre artist and educator with 20 years experience in theatrical costume construction and Apparel Design education.
-Rusty Tennant (they/them technical director) is a multi-faceted theatre artist whose work has focused on sustainability and resource utilization as creative inspirations.
-Charlie Wilcox '16 (he/him faculty administrative coordinator) facilitates the logistical functioning of the academic and production program and, as an artistic practitioner, is a stop-motion animator, embroiderist, writer, tubist, and filmmaker.
+Rusty Tennant (they/them technical director) is the Artistic Director of Fuse Theatre Ensemble and The OUTwright Theatre Festival, the longest running queer theatre festival in the nation.
+Their work has garnered Drammy, BroadwayWorld, Column, Stoorer Boone, and OOBR awards in producing, directing, acting, and design.
+Charlie Wilcox '16 (he/they faculty administrative coordinator) facilitates the logistical functioning of the academic and production program and, as an artistic practitioner, is a stop-motion animator, embroiderist, musician, and film programmer.